-LL30 requires that the Office of the Language Services Coordinator, in consultation with MOIA, perform outreach in neighborhoods with a significant number of residents who do not speak LL30's ten designated Citywide languages to understand the needs of these communities.
-This section describes MOIA's efforts to engage with immigrant communities who speak non-LL30 languages to disseminate critical information and to better understand community needs.
+Local Law 30 (LL30) requires that the Office of the Language Services Coordinator, in consultation with MOIA, perform outreach in neighborhoods with a significant number of residents who do not speak LL30's ten designated Citywide languages to understand the needs of these communities.
+This section describes MOIA's efforts in 2021 to engage with immigrant communities that speak languages beyond the ten LL30 languages to disseminate critical information, connect immigrants to City services, and to better understand community needs.